GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

     application name is `hello`, will be located at `_build/prod/rel/hello/bin/hello.run`.

-    **Note:** You may not be able to run this executable release directly from your workstation, because it has been cross-compiled for Debian.
+    **Note:** You might not be able to run this executable release directly from your workstation, because it has been cross-compiled for Debian.

 4. Push the built release to Google Cloud Storage.